compashi/Development-Blogs-for-D365-for-Finance-and-Operations/README.md

 ### What will this repository contain

-The repository will contains the following on how to program in AX:
+The repository will contains the following on how to program in AX, each topic will consider a use case, as well as include code snippets and images to support visualization:

 - Basics (variables, statements, loops, etc)
 - Functions